Causes And Treatment Of Itchy Scalp During Pregnancy

 Image: Shutterstock

 • Take Your Supplements: Vitamin and mineral deficiencies during and after pregnancy is a common issue.
-Taking the right supplements after talking to your doctor can also help reduce scalp itching and hair loss.
+Taking the right supplements after talking to your doctor can also help manage an itchy scalp and hair loss.

 Woman is holding her vitamin suppplements in her hand.